DeraTechDesign/diode_js/README.md

 # diode_js

 ## Overview
 `diode_js` is a JavaScript client for interacting with the Diode network.
-It provides functionalities to bind ports, send RPC commands, and handle responses.
+It provides functionalities to bind and publish ports, send RPC commands, and handle responses.

 ## Installation
 ```bash